SuperAwesomeLTD/sa-mobile-sdk-android-docs/versions/6.1.4/source/09bumper.rst

 .. code-block:: java

   //
-  // customize the name displayed on the bumper page SABumperPage.overrideLogo(R.drawable.__MY_CUSTOM_LOGO__);
+  // customize the logo displayed on the bumper page SABumperPage.overrideLogo(R.drawable.__MY_CUSTOM_LOGO__);

 By default the Bumper page will try to use the application name and the AwesomeAds logo and will look like following: